 In this hyper-connected digital world, where with a few clicks you can speak with people around the world and sift through the artistic achievements of an entire species, it is easy to forget the origins of these different artistic traditions.
-One of these styles that has gained massive popularity is the Chicano tattoo school.
+One of these styles that have gained massive popularity is the Chicano tattoo school.

-Often used in conjunction with drama masks or clown faces, this design sums up the Chicano aesthetic better than anything else.
+Often used in conjunction with drama masks or clown faces, this design sums up the Chicano tattoo art better than anything else.
 Beyond the dramatic imagery that is often incorporated with these designs, this philosophy of hiding weakness was a direct result of the dangerous lifestyle in the cellblock and on the street.

 More than simply a style, Chicano tattoos are a tradition with roots that run deep within Mexican American communities across the country.
-The beautiful black and gray tattoos tell the story of a group of people determined to carve out a piece of the American Dream in their own way, and by their own rules.
+The beautiful black and gray tattoos tell the story of a group of people determined to carve out a piece of the American Dream in their own way and by their own rules.

 What does the clown girl symbolize?

 The clown girl, or payasa, is one of the more common elements in Chicano tattooing, and for good reason.
-The sultry looks and voluptuous curves of these black and gray vixens are instantly appealing; however they belie a deeper significance that tells the difficult story of Chicano culture.
+The sultry looks and voluptuous curves of these black and gray vixens are instantly appealing; however, they belie a deeper significance that tells the difficult story of Chicano culture.

-If there is one concept that can be used to define the Chicano style it would be “Laugh now, Cry later”.
-Coined by Freddy Negrete, this simple phrase speaks to the dangerous lifestyle of street life—often ending behind bars—that many young Mexican Americans fell into.
-On the streets you have to hide weakness, so this was the only option.
+If there is one concept that can be used to define the Chicano style, it would be “laugh now, cry later.”
+Coined by Freddy Negrete, this simple phrase speaks to the dangerous lifestyle of street life — often ending behind bars — that many young Mexican Americans fell into.
+On the streets, you have to hide weakness, so this was the only option.

-Clowns became popular extensions of this hardened philosophy and the payasa pinup girls soon followed.
+Clowns became popular extensions of this hardened philosophy, and the payasa pinup girls soon followed.
 For many, these payasas also represented their wives or girlfriends, allowing them to carry their women wherever they went…even to prison.
 These sexy clown girls may be smiling, but don’t mistake a smile for weakness.